CoderAcademy-SYD/dynamic_routing_mongo_normalising_denormalising/README.md

     - Normalizing can be throught of referencing other document object ids directly into another document
     - In otherwords we reference it.
 It is very similar to a foreign key from postgres
     - The **big** difference is that in SQL dbs using a foreign key, it makes 1 query
     - However in Mongo it has to make 2.
+One for the actual document and one for what we are referencing.
 So we want to use it sparingly.
-    - We have to make the DB design decision based on our requirements and how we want to query our data.
+    - We have to make the Mongo **DB design** decision based on our requirements and how we want to query our data.
-    - For the use of our current app we are only ever going to whow the author of the book when we click on the book.
-Ie only in the book show.
+    - For the use of our current app we are only ever going to show the author of the book when we click on the book. ie only in the book show.
+    - We will only show titles on the index.
+We will only show the author of the book on the book show page.

 - Save the author of a book on the book schema.
     - NB the mongoose.Schema.Types.ObjectId is a special 'data type'
     - It looks at the next ref key to know which collection to reference
     ```
     const BookSchema = new Schema({
-    name: {
+    title: {
     type: String,
     required: true
     },